Teachers » Newsletter

 2:25 Dismissal

-At Sendak: Laurie Bernhard, Nurse Tina, CFG
+At Sendak: Laurie Bernhard, Nurse Tina, CFG, Rose Jauregui Santillan (AP-EIS)

 7:55 First Bell